HenriHyttinen/Ai-assistant/backend/README.md

-# Numbers Don't Lie - Backend API
+# Backend API

-FastAPI backend service for the Numbers Don't Lie wellness platform.
-Handles health data management, user authentication, analytics, and nutrition planning.
+FastAPI backend for the health and nutrition platform.
+Handles health data, authentication, analytics, and nutrition planning.

 ## What's Included